 The American University in Cairo has two categories of fellowships: institutional and sponsored.
-Institutional fellowships are funded by the university while sponsored fellowships are from private endowments and donors.
+Institutional fellowships are funded by the University while sponsored fellowships are from private endowments and donors.

 Fellowships are highly competitive awards.
-They are open to new students, and may also be available to continuing graduate students who display superior performance in their academic endeavors, depending on the availability of allocated funds for a given fellowship award.
+They are open to new students and may also be available to continuing graduate students who display superior performance in their academic endeavors, depending on the availability of allocated funds for a given fellowship award.

 While both types of fellowships recognize high achieving applicants, the University considers financial need as well as academic merit.
 Preference is given to those who wish to pursue full-time study in a graduate program at AUC.

-Non-degree students are not eligible for fellowships.
+- Non-degree students are not eligible to apply for institutional fellowships

 Fellowship Duration and Renewal

 Institutional fellowship awards are usually for one semester.
 You must reapply every semester if you continue to demonstrate academic excellence and financial need.
 Fellowships may or may not be available in the summer and winter sessions.
 For externally funded fellowships (non-institutional awards) you need to check the specified duration of coverage and terms provided in your signed letter of award.
 Some of the externally funded fellowships available provide coverage of remedial English courses.

-It is the responsibility of applicants who are seeking financial support provided by the institution to remain informed of the fellowship and financial aid application deadlines.
+- It is the responsibility of applicants who are seeking financial support provided by the institution to remain informed of the fellowship and financial aid application deadlines

-Note to New Applicants to Fellowships:
+New Applicants to Fellowships:

 The system will not allow you to apply for fellowships unless your graduate admission application is on record.
-If you have already or recently submitted your graduate admission application and received a student ID Number please allow seven working days before starting the online fellowship web application process.
+If you have already or recently submitted your graduate admission application and received a student ID number, allow seven working days before starting the online fellowship web application process.

-If, one week after receiving your student ID number, the system still does not allow you to start the process, please contact email@example.com for technical assistance.
+If, one week after receiving your student ID number, the system still does not allow you to start the process, contact firstname.lastname@example.org for technical assistance.

-Note to Continuing Graduate Students Applying for Fellowships:
+Continuing Graduate Students Applying for Fellowships:

-If you already have a Banner Self Service account, feel free to proceed and complete the fellowship application once you have checked the eligibility requirements by the announced deadlines.
+If you already have a Banner Self-Service account, feel free to proceed and complete the fellowship application once you have checked the eligibility requirements by the announced deadlines.

-Note to Recipients of Externally Funded Fellowships:
+Recipients of Externally Funded Fellowships: